richardsonjm/swift-Anchors-reading-swift-intro-000/README.md

 ![](https://s3.amazonaws.com/learn-verified/AnchorInterfaceBuilder.png)

-Lets head over to the `ViewController.swift` file, specifically to the `viewDidLoad()` method.
+Let's head over to the `ViewController.swift` file, specifically to the `viewDidLoad()` method.
 We know we have an outlet from this view labeled as `topView` that we can manipulate.
 We know very easily we can change the `backgroundColor` property of this `topView` if we wanted like so:

 ```swift
 topView.backgroundColor = UIColor.blueColor()